 The Cultural Diversity Committee (CDC) is a standing (permanent) committee of the AFS.
-Its purpose is to undertake research and other activities regarding priorities and strategies to diversity the Society’s membership and to keep the Society engaged with diverse communities, and based on those activities, to recommend policies and actions to the Executive Board.
+Its purpose is to undertake research and other activities regarding priorities and strategies to diversify the Society’s membership and to keep the Society engaged with diverse communities, and based on those activities, to recommend policies and actions to the Executive Board.

 At present, the Committee is focusing on five initiatives:

 1. To engage more directly with local communities and local struggles at our annual meeting sites

 2. To experiment with meeting practice and structure to more broadly spark conversations about racial diversity, equity and inclusion in our Society and field

 3. To turn the social justice lens inward to open the door to frank conversations about race and privilege within our own Society and field

 4. To take a stand by working in solidarity with those fighting racism, xenophobia and homophobia in our communities